Our Recommendations for Male Hair Regrowth

-(1) Markedly reduces hair loss in about three weeks
+(1) Markedly reduce hair loss in about three weeks

-(2) Improves their scalp health and reduces irritation
+(2) Improve their scalp health and reduce irritation

-(3) Results in a thicker head of hair in about four months
+(3) Result in a thicker head of hair in about four months

 Emu Oil Can Help

-Many of our customers have reported that the combination of CPs and emu oil often produce drastic reductions in hair loss and increased hair growth.
+Other individuals have also reported that the combination of CPs and emu oil often produce drastic reductions in hair loss and increased hair growth.

 Recently, Dr. Michael Holick (Boston University Medical Center) reported a clinical study that found emu oil accelerated skin regeneration and also stimulated hair growth.

 He wrote: "The hair follicles were more robust, the skin thickness was remarkably increased...Also, we discovered in the same test that over 80 percent of hair follicles that had been 'asleep' were awakened, and began growing hair".

 For More Hair Growth Add in Minoxidil (2% or 5%)

 For more hair stimulation, add in 2% Minoxidil.
 This can be progressively increased to 5% Minoxidil.
 Sometimes minoxidil produces scalp irritation.